zmanion/MVVE/information_elements.md

 ### Status

+Required by MVVE.

+status must be resolvable for every listed product

 To exist at all, a vulnerability must affect at least one product, this is status.
+May be inferred?
+A dangerous assumption, be explicit?

+vulnerability status product

+###